opeolluwa/arduino/README.md

 # Beginning Arduino

-Code Smaple on basics of Arduino programming
+Code Sample on basics of Arduino programming